celery/celery/docs/userguide/tasks.rst

 Celery needs to store or send the states somewhere.
-There are several built-in backends to choose from: SQLAlchemy/Django ORM, Memcached, Redis, AMQP, MongoDB, Tokyo Tyrant and Redis -- or you can define your own.
+There are several built-in backends to choose from: SQLAlchemy/Django ORM, Memcached, Redis, RabbitMQ (amqp), MongoDB, Tokyo Tyrant and Redis -- or you can define your own.

 No backend works well for every use case.
 You should read about the strengths and weaknesses of each backend, and choose